 In the daily practice of structuring U.S. projects, the U.S. limited liability company enjoys great popularity.
 It provides not only an outstanding flexibility for drafting a company's articles of association, but also offers attractive possibilities of limiting liability.
 Even for tax optimization purposes, the LLC offers some advantages, as it combines the attractive characteristics of a U.S. corporation with those of a U.S. partnership.

 Notwithstanding these obvious advantages, caution should be exercised when founding an LLC.
-Though an LLC may be attractive from a US point of view, German shareholders should not ignore the implications a shareholding in an LLC may have under German tax law.
+Though an LLC may be attractive from a U.S. point of view, German shareholders should be aware of the implications a shareholding in an LLC may have under German tax law.
 These should be closely examined in the run-up phase because wherever there is risk, there are opportunities, too.